knpuniversity/doctrine-queries/knpu/dql.md

     CODE

 Refresh!
 It's not terribly pretty, but there it is.
-For all the coolness, our tried-and-true SQL is behind the scenes.
+For all the coolness, tried-and-true SQL lives behind the scenes.
 Remove that debug code.